coledobmeier/cole-dobmeier/README.md

+# Who I am
+Hello!
+I am Cole Dobmeier and I am a teen living in Colorado and I am an aspiriing Computer Science Student.
+In college I plan to study Computer Science and the related fields and deepen my knowledge.
+At [Epic Campus](https://littletonpublicschools.net/schools/epiccampus/welcome), an innovative pathway that provides crucial first person experience in many pathways.
+In the Computer Science pathway we have visited a multitude of colleges and learned about python, the depths of AI, and how to use code to manipulate real world objects.
+If you have any questions about what you see below, please feel free to email me at [cwd495@icloud.com](mailto:cwd495@icloud.com).

 # My GitHub Portfolio

 Welcome to my GitHub portfolio!
 Below are some of my key projects.
 Each repository highlights a different aspect of my programming expertise, from python scripts to breadboard circuits.
 Feel free to explore, fork, or contribute!